 6. Determine who produced the offering documents and who is clearing the deal

-Most importantly, ask the sponsor all of your questions.
+Most importantly, ask the sponsor all your questions.
+Whether you feel that the offering documents were unclear or you still do not understand aspects of the deal, give the sponsor the opportunity to provide an answer to you.
 A sponsor who is unwilling or unable to answer your questions should raise red flags.
 A sponsor who can give a clear, concise explanation and help you feel comfortable with the offering may be an indication of a quality investment.

-Private placement real estate can be a great addition to your portfolio.
-Doing detailed due diligence can help you avoid an investment that could damage your portfolio and financial health.
+Private placement real estate can be a great addition to your client’s portfolio.
+Doing detailed due diligence can help you avoid an investment that could damage the investor’s portfolio and financial health.

 If you’d like to receive information on Avistone’s current multi-tenant flex industrial real estate offerings, visit the current offerings page on our website.
 If you’d like to speak to an Avistone representative, contact us directly at 949.682.7216 or visit our contact page, fill out the form and we will get back to you.